-- [19] The Board was not persuaded by the Complainant's argument that the rent should be based upon the hierarchy of rental rates in the market place.
-The Board found that an analysis of actual leases for each class provided a better indicator of typical market rents. - [20] The analysis provided by the Complainant did not analyze the Class A- leases in isolation.
-The Complainant's initial analysis included no leases from Class A-, instead analyzed the leases for Class A - Old and an analysis of class B and B- combined.
+- [20] The Board was not persuaded by the Complainant's argument that the rent should be based upon the hierarchy of rental rates in the market place.
+The Board found that an analysis of actual leases for each class provided a better indicator of typical market rents. - [21] The analysis provided by the Complainant did not analyze the Class A- leases alone.
+The Complainant's initial analysis included no leases from Class A- but instead reviewed the leases from the Class A Old and an analysis of Class B and B- combined.
 The Complainant submitted a rebuttal document which analyzed the Class A - Old and A- together, but again did not focus solely on the Class A- group.
-The Board was unable to rationalize why the Complainant chose to combine the different sub-classes within each major Class grouping to obtain its statistical analysis results.
+The Board was unable to rationalize why the Complainant chose to combine of the different sub-classes within each major Class grouping to obtain its statistical analysis results.

-[21] The Board reviewed the leases provided by the Complainant which were identified as Class A- and found the following rates per square foot:
+[22] The Board reviewed the leases provided by the Complainant which were identified as Class A- and determined the following:

-CLASS STATISTICAL ANALYSIS TOTAL LEASES (\$/Sq.
-Ft.)
-DT1 & DT2 DT1 LEASES (\$/Sq.
-Ft.)
-REMOVED ATYPICAL LEASES (\$/Sq.
-Ft.)
-FULL FLOOR LEASES (\$/Sq.
-Ft.)
+CLASS STATISTICAL ANALYSIS TOTAL LEASES (\$) DT1 & DT2 DT1 LEASES (\$) REMOVED ATYPICAL LEASES (\$) FULL FLOOR LEASES (\$)

 A - MEAN 19.75 20.54 20.69 20.33

-MEDIAN 20.00 21.00 21.00 20.50
+• MEDIAN 20.00 21.00 21.00 20.50

-- [22] Based upon this result it would appear the assessment value of \$20.00 per square foot was supported by the Complainant's and Respondent's evidence. - [23] The Respondent's analysis of Class A- falls in line with the results of the Complainant's lease data for the Class A-.
-The Board noted that the Respondent's evidence does not show what market zone the buildings are situated DT1 or DT2. - [24] The Board was further dissuaded from altering the rental rate for the subject property when shown, through the evidence of the Complainant Tenant List and the Respondent ARFI, that rental rates in the building exceeded the current assessment rental rate of \$20.00 per square foot. - [25] Following the review of the submissions, the Board found there was insufficient evidence to support the requested change to the assessment lease rate.
+- [24] Based upon this result it would appear the assessment value of \$20.00 per square foot was supported by the Complainant's and Respondent's evidence. - [25] The Respondent's analysis of Class A- falls in line with the results of the Complainant's lease data for the Class A-.
+The board notes the Respondent's evidence does not show what market zone the buildings are situated DT1 or DT2. - [26] The Board was further dissuaded from altering the rental rate for the subject property when shown, through the evidence of the Complainant Tenant List and the Respondent ARFI, that rental rates in the building exceeded the current assessment rental rate of \$20.00 per square foot. - [27] Following the review of the submissions, the Board found there was insufficient evidence to support the change to the assessment lease rate.
 The rental rate for office space is confirmed at \$20.00 per square foot.